McClellandLegge/addressr/README.md

 A key benefit over [SmartyStreets](https://smartystreets.com/) and Experian tools is that USPS doesn't throttle or limit your queries!

+Once you have the validated addresses you can use the Microsot Word's mail-merge wizard to import the csv to labels.

 If you'd like to contribute, please see [this](./CONTRIBUTING.md) page.

 ## Pre-Requisites